Krishna Temple Food Relief – simply the best in quality and quantity

-Food for Life Global affiliate, ISKCON Food Relief Foundation has set the standard for quality nutritious lunches for school children.
-The organisation continues to expand its popular lunch service all throughout India.
-The fact that the non-profit can maintain such a high standard of quality, while serving over 250,000 meals daily is astonishing to say the least.
+Food for Life Global affiliate, Krishna Temple Food Relief Foundation has set the standard for quality nutritious lunches for school children.
+The organization continues to expand its popular lunch service all throughout India.
+The fact that the non-profit can maintain such a high standard of quality while serving over 250,000 meals daily is astonishing to say the least.

 Hunger and illiteracy are two of India’s most widespread and pressing problems.
 Although public schooling is offered free of cost to children aged 6–14, poverty bars the underprivileged from taking advantage.
 Typically hailing from slums and tribal areas, such children must either go hungry at school or resort to begging and child labor.

 In 2004, the Government of Maharashtra appointed Midday Meal to provide nutritional support for primary school children.
 The initiative aims to break the hunger cycle by providing impoverished families the incentive to keep their children in school—and off the streets.
 Midday Meal is a non-profit strategic program run for the benefit of all hungry students without consideration of caste, religion, or gender.
 For most children, it is their only complete meal of the day.

 Numerous studies have demonstrated that there is a direct correlation between these lunch programs and increased student enrollment, attendance, attention spans, and exam scores.
 Other benefits include reductions in skin infection, anemia, and marked improvements in body mass index.

 Midday Meal’s four ISO-certified, custom-built kitchens mass-produce meals which are hygienic, nutritious, tasty, and cost-effective.
 To feed one student costs only ten cents per day, or $20.35 per school year.

 Midday Meal’s logistical infrastructure is a marvel of engineering ingenuity.
 Its unique solutions include:

 - tamper-proof stainless steel containers

 - rack-fitted delivery vehicles